John James Hattstaedt: Marriage and family

-Kate M. (Castle) Hallstaedt deeply loved music.
+Kate deeply loved music.
 In the 72 years she lived in Chicago, she attended the opening of 62 seasons of the Chicago Symphony Orchestra.
 Late in life she moved to Hollywood, California, to live near their daughter Louise.
 She died there at the age of 106 on 7 August 1961.

 John Robert Hallstaedt attended Princeton University from 1905 to 1907.
 In 1910 he was working as a salesman in advertising.
 In 1920 he worked as a music promoter and was still living in his parents' large household.

 In 1930 he married Maren G. Johansen in 1930, who was a soprano and voice teacher.
 They had two children together.
 He later married Ethel Lyon Beck (1898-1994) in 1956, also in Chicago.
 She was a music teacher.
 He succeeded his mother Kate Hallstaedt as president of the American Conservatory of Music in 1935 and served until his death in 1978.
 He was survived by grandchildren.

 Louise Hallstaedt became a professional soprano singer.
 She married Hugh Comer Winter (1892–1963).
 In 1920 he was working as a salesman in advertising.
 They had a daughter Dorothy L. Winter, and lived in Louise's parents' large household.
 Later in life Louise Winter worked as a television director in southern California, and her widowed mother moved from Chicago to live nearby in Hollywood.